 Is there a way to exclude specific user objects from the Active Roles Server License user count, i.e. Service Accounts?

-If you are using the Managed Person license model then it is possible to exclude specific Users, OUs, and Containers, you may use the Policy called "Built-In Policy - Exclude from Managed Scope", which will make the objects Read-Only (Unmanaged).
+If you are using the Managed Person license model, it is possible to exclude specific objects (i.e. Users, OUs) by using the Policy called "Built-In Policy - Exclude from Managed Scope", which will make the objects Read-Only (Unmanaged).

-Yes, the enabled user license model is defined as follows:-
+Yes, the enabled user license model is defined in our legal documentation as followed:

 Will a message be displayed if we exceed the license?